geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 of the fact that linear least squares problems can be [very efficiently solved](https://en.wikipedia.org/wiki/Linear_least_squares).

-VarPro shines when fitting a model function that is comprised of both linear and nonlinear parameters.
+VarPro shines when fitting a model function that is comprised of both linear and nonlinear parameters or, to be more precise, if the model is _separable_.
+Separable models are linear combinations of nonlinear functions.
 The fundamental idea of VarPro is to separate the linear parameters from the nonlinear parameters during the fitting process.
 In doing so we can take advantage of efficient solutions for the linear parameters and reduce the fitting problem to a purely nonlinear least squares minimization.
 We still have to solve this reduced problem using a nonlinear minimization algorithm of our choice (e.g.
 [Levenberg-Marquardt](https://en.wikipedia.org/wiki/Levenberg%E2%80%93Marquardt_algorithm)).

-That means VarPro is *not* a nonlinear least squares minimization algorithm in and of itself, but a clever way of rewriting the problem before tackling it numerically.
+That means VarPro is *not* a full-featured nonlinear least squares minimization algorithm in and of itself, but a clever way of rewriting the problem before tackling it numerically.
 We will see how to compose Variable Projection with off-the-shelf nonlinear least squares solvers.
 Let's now translate the principle above into formulas.